KrishanSurela/SQL/README.md

 #### TRUNCATE

--   To Delete tabls's data
+-   To Delete table's data
 -   Primary and Foreign key issue So we drop post table first.

 ```sql